chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/input.md

 * When the software can’t determine the value that belongs in an input, use type-ahead to make suggestions.
 * Use sentence-case for default values, detected values, and auto-completion text.

 The text area and text input components have different use cases.
 Consider the length and type of content when choosing between them.

 **W﻿hen to use**

 **Text input** - For single-line, short entries, use the text input component.
 It’s commonly used for name, phone number, or email entries in forms.

-**Text area** -I f text exceeds more than one line, use the text area component.
+**Text area** -If text exceeds more than one line, use the text area component.
 The larger field size encourages longer responses.
 It’s typically used for comments or questions in forms.

 ![](/img/default.png)

 ## **V﻿ariants**